I beg to move,

 The hon.
 Gentleman is talking about a United Kingdom system here.
 He is talking about the UK choosing Scotland’s priorities.
 That is not what our communities deserve, that is not devolution and that does not respect the devolution settlement, and he knows that just fine.

-Fourthly, the current level of flexibility in the allocation of funds should not be reduced.
+Fourthly, the current flexibility in the allocation of funds should not be reduced.
 Fifthly, the replacement scheme should be operational in time to be implemented in early 2021, so that communities, organisations and businesses in Scotland do not lose out on much-needed funding.
 There must not be any gap, and the Minister needs to be able to guarantee that today.

 I agree with my hon.
 Friend that a gap is inevitable.
 We do not know what will happen, and the UK Government cannot tell us what will happen next week, never mind in 2021.
 We cannot believe anything that they tell us on these commitments.